 Mary Poppins is directed by Richard Eyre, with co-direction and choreography by Matthew Bourne and co-choreography by Stephen Mear.
 Further creative team includes designer Bob Crowley, lighting designer Natasha Katz and sound designer Paul Gatehouse.
 The production features orchestrations by William David Brohn.

 A classic musical packed with laughter, mischief and plenty of sparkle, Mary Poppins is the perfect show for any theatre lover.
-The production arrives at London’s Prince Edward Theatre in autumn 2019, and tickets go on sale in January 2019.
+The production arrives at London’s Prince Edward Theatre from 23 October 2019.

 Who Should See It?Charlie Stemp fans will rejoice at seeing him back on the London stage, whilst those who adored Zizi Strallen in the role now have the chance to see her again!
 Fans of the classic Julie Andrews film will not be disappointed.